Sciguy429/KipSelect/README.md

+(This tool is currently in the process of being rewritten with a gfx based GUI, please only build from master, the gfx branch will be buggy)

 # Kip Select
 ![screenshot](https://github.com/Sciguy429/KipSelect/raw/master/icon/ExampleScreenshot.jpg)
 This is a WIP kip manager for atmosphere's fusée launcher, this homebrew will not work with Kosmos, or any other pack that boots from hekate, while it will run it wont do anything as hekate controls what kips load in those packs.
 This homebrew is intended only for use with 'vanilla' atmosphere, launched with fusée.